dcblack/sc-platform/report/ABOUT_REPORT.md

 Verbosity levels are: ALWAYS, LOW, MEDIUM, HIGH, DEBUG

 The MESSAGE macro doesn't output anything, but rather builds up a message to be emitted by REPORT, INFO or MEND.

+The DEBUG macro is a special shortcut to INFO(DEBUG,...) with add exclusions.
-Assumes you define in every implementation file (i.e. .cpp):
+These macros assume that every implementation file (i.e. .cpp) do the following:

 ```cpp
 #include "report/report.hpp"